 - Malaria (In some places and in certain conditions)

 You get tested for all these diseases and you get an overview of your health status from the basic screening plus free counseling 3 times a year depending on how often you donate blood.
-This is something a lot of people pay hundreds for.
+This is something a lot of people pay hundreds of dollars for.

-III.
+IV.
 Psychological Benefits of Donating Blood

 This is based on the fact that it feels good to help people.
 A lot of people are looking for ways of getting rid of guilt probably from their old ways of living or from something they may have done wrong.

 Donating blood is a form of charity, and for those who may not have enough money to give to charity and funding schemes, blood donation is a great place to start from.